Block Cipher Vs Stream Cipher – the Difference Explained

 What is Block Ciphers?

-As the name suggests, the block ciphers are used to encrypt the data and return an output of a fixed block size.
-It means that no matter what is the size of the input, the resultant ciphertext will be of fixed block size.
-The size of the ciphertext is usually in octaves (the multiples of 8).
-However, it also depends on the encryption scheme used in the ciphering method.
+As the name suggests, the block ciphers encrypt the data and return a fixed block size output.
+It means that no matter the input size, the resultant ciphertext will be of fixed block size.

 Here is Examples of Block Cipher